 I first heard about Bibliotherapy a few months back in an article that showed up on my Facebook news feed.
-According to the article, Bibliotherapy is the practice of soothing emotional, mental, (and possibly physical?) ailments through books.
-Bibliotherapists (yes, it’s a real job), listen to their patients’ problems, then prescribe certain books – non-fiction, or fiction, which they feel will help their patients cope better with what they’re going through.
-According to bibliotherapists, literature and words have the power to alleviate mental and emotional distress by transporting people to other worlds, or simply by distracting them from what’s weighing them down.
-Bibliotherapists believe that readers can also seek comfort from specific situations in certain novels, from dialogues/quotes, and/or can relate to different characters in books.
+According to the article, Bibliotherapy is the practice of soothing emotional, mental, and possibly physical (?) ailments through books.
+Bibliotherapists (yes, it’s a real job), listen to their patients’ problems then prescribe certain books – nonfiction or fiction, which they feel will help them cope better with what they’re going through.
+According to bibliotherapists, literature and words have the power to alleviate mental and emotional distress by transporting people to other worlds or distracting them from what’s weighing them down.
+Bibliotherapists believe that readers can also seek comfort from specific situations in certain novels, such as from dialogues/quotes, and/or from different characters they can relate to.

-A Novel Cure, by bibliotherapists, Ella Berthoud and Susan Elderkin, is a book that provides “An A-Z of Literary Remedies.”
-It lists ailments; mental, emotional, and physical, a short definition, and a title of a book, or two recommended to alleviate said ailment.
-Other than the ailments/cure list, there are also top 10 lists interspersed throughout the book on what to read during certain periods of one’s life, or when finding oneself in certain situations.
+A Novel Cure by bibliotherapists Ella Berthoud and Susan Elderkin is a book that provides “An A–Z of Literary Remedies.”
+It lists ailments (mental, emotional, and physical); a short definition; and a title of a book or two to alleviate the said ailment.
+Other than the ailments/cure list, there are also top 10 lists interspersed throughout the book on what to read during certain periods of one’s life or when finding oneself in certain situations.

-A Novel Cure has been published in numerous languages, with additional ailments / cures, uniquely found in particular cultures/societies.
+A Novel Cure has been published in numerous languages, with additional ailments/cures uniquely found in particular cultures/societies.
 It is not the type of book you read in one sitting.
-It’s best used as sort of a reference manual, when you find yourself in a certain situation, or mood; when you want to know what books have certain themes; or simply when you don’t know what to read next, despite your ever-growing “to-be-read” list.
+It’s best used as sort of reference manual when you find yourself in a certain situation or mood, when you want to know what books have certain themes, or when you don’t know what to read next despite your ever-growing “to-be-read” list.

-The ailments listed range from the serious, such as “abandonment,” “loss of faith,” “loneliness,” to the strange, “egg on your tie,” “lack of seduction skills,” to the downright absurd “determinedly chasing after a woman even when she’s a nun.”
-Here are some that stood out on my initial perusal of the book:
+The listed ailments range from the serious, such as “abandonment,” “loss of faith,” and “loneliness”; strange, such as “egg on your tie” or “lack of seduction skills”; to the downright absurd, such as “determinedly chasing after a woman even when she’s a nun.”
+Here are some ailments that stood out on my initial perusal of the book:

 Irritability – Where someone is being irritable, you can be sure there’s another unexpressed emotion lurking, ice-berg like, beneath the surface…